-4.3.
-If a new connection line is drawn to an inside connector with connectorSizing and case 1 does not apply then If a new outside connection line is drawn to the connector dimensioned with the (connectorSizing)

-parameter, the parameter is incremented by one and the connection is performed for the new highest index.
+1. If a new outside connection line is drawn to the connector dimensioned with the (connectorSizing) parameter, the parameter is incremented by one and the connection is performed for the new highest index.
 Example: Assume that 3 connections are present and a new connection is performed.
 The result is: